 - A virtual function can be a friend function of another class.

 - Virtual functions should be accessed using pointer or reference of base class type to achieve run time polymorphism.

-> - The prototype of virtual functions should be same in base as well as derived class.
+- The prototype of virtual functions should be the same in the base as well as derived class.

-> - They are always defined in base class and overridden in derived class.
-It is not mandatory for derived class to override (or re-define the virtual function), in that case base class version of function is used.
+- They are always defined in the base class and overridden in a derived class.
+It is not mandatory for the derived class to override (or re-define the virtual function), in that case, the base class version of the function is used.

-> - A class may have virtual destructor but it cannot have a virtual constructor.
+- A class may have virtual destructor but it cannot have a virtual constructor.

 Compile-time(early binding) VS run-time(late binding) behavior of Virtual Functions